Written by Tracey Sgambato

 Tabitha Bethune is a multi-talented local fashion designer, brand developer, storyteller and author, among other things.
 The bespoke wedding gown she designed for one customer led her from the fashion drawing board to the “board boom” with her self-published book due out this month, entitled “The CEO Bride.”

 It all started when bride and model Priscelle Elease Holman was looking for a wedding dress for her upcoming wedding to Ebo Holman, a man she’d met in Baton Rouge who is from Ghana in West Africa.
 After dress shopping, a friend posted a photo on social media of her in her chosen gown.
 Priscelle was simply crushed that her “big reveal” was spoiled.
 So she talked it over with her fiancé and the pair agreed that a couture gown was the best solution to make it right.

 Having made the first decision to find a bespoke gown, the next decision was easy.
 She’d head straight to see Ms. Tabitha Bethune.
 Priscelle had met Tabitha a few years earlier when both were involved in New Orleans Fashion Week 2012.
 Priscelle had modeled some of Tabitha’s dresses for the show.
-When Priscelle called on Tabitha to design her wedding gown, the two women began to discuss and explore different ideas in 2015, more than a year before Priscelle’s wedding.
+When Priscelle called on Tabitha to design her wedding gown, the two women began to discuss and explore different ideas more than a year before Priscelle’s wedding.